yentheng0110/tp/docs/UserGuide.md

 <br>

 <div style="background-color: #F5F9FE; padding: 12px; border-radius: 4px; border-left: 4px solid #2196F3; color: #1A1A1A;">
-🚨 <b>NOTE:</b> The example below is achieved by executing the commands in the exact order; <b>"add" followed by "addVisit" followed by "list"</b>.
+🚨 <b>NOTE:</b> The example below is achieved by executing the commands in this exact order; <b>"add" followed by "addVisit" followed by "list"</b>.
-Not by using the "add" command multiple times then "list".
+Not by using the "add" command multiple times followed by "list".
 </div>

 Additional Example Output of the <u>same Patient(with same NRIC)</u> with multiple repeated visits during <u>different dates</u>,